 Sergei Frolov has a site showing early Soviet Union transistors and diodes.
 A good excuse to try automatic language translation.
 (That's not unusual nowadays, but when I first wrote this page, it was an exciting new application from a site called "Babel Fish").

 Mark Burgess, a New Zealander, has a site on transistor history including the Australian manufacturer AWA and European representation of STC, Philips, and CSF down under.

 Mike's Electric Stuff shows old advertisements, including some of the first UK transistors and diodes.
 (Plus loads of other neat and dangerous electric experiments!)

 There are so many sites that deal with early transistor radios that it is hard to list any without being unfair to the others, and anyway that is not the subject of my own particular obsession.
-However, I must mention the extravagant Enrico Tedeschi's fascinating site, the magnificent Radio Wallah collection, and the comprehensive Childhood Radios site.
-All three have lists of links to many other sites.
+However, I must mention the magnificent Radio Wallah collection.
+It has lists of links to many other sites.